Certificate III in Animal Care Services (Animal Care) traineeship

 Traineeships combine training with working a real job, with a real boss, for a real wage.
 As a trainee, you’ll work towards the completion of this qualification while learning valuable skills at work and under the guidance of our UQ Skills team.

-UQ Skills offers a blended model, combining online learning with workplace integrated learning within industry.
+UQ Skills offers a blended model, combining online learning with workplace-integrated learning within industry.

 On average, a traineeship takes place over 18 months.
+Your first step will be to find an employer who’s willing to hire you as a trainee.

 Optional training workshops

-You can attend optional residential workshop training blocks at Gatton campus if you want to supplement any gaps in your workplace experience for training and assessment purposes, or if you just want some extra practical experience.
+You can attend optional workshop training blocks at Gatton campus if you want to supplement any gaps in your workplace experience for training and assessment purposes, or if you just want some extra practical experience.

 The workshops will immerse you in practical training for a wide variety of animals, equipping you with industry-leading skills.